lars-berger/dumbwaiter-rms/README.md

 npm install
 ```

-3. Facebook developers
+3. Config file
 ```
-create a new app in facebook developers (https://developers.facebook.com/) in src/components/Login/FacebookLogin.vue replace the appId for your app id
+Replace the websocketURI and serverURI in the config.js file.
+The server set up can be found at [here](https://github.com/edgarcheverier/dumbwaiter-server).
 ```

 4. Start development server
 ```
-npm run serve
+npm start

 ```
 ## Built with